AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/timelines/creating-a-timeline.md

 - When creating the exported markers file, ensure the audio editor is set to export Hours:Minutes:Seconds:Frames and not beats or measures.

-This is an example of how to load markers from the audio editor software **Reaper**:
+This is an example of how to load markers from the audio editor software <strong>Reaper</strong>:

 1. In Reaper, set the timeline to be displayed in HH:MM:SS:FF.